 If your credit is already in poor shape, a hard credit inquiry can damage it even further, making it even more challenging for you to be approved.

 Once upon a time, travelers’ checks were considered the mainstay for making purchases while traveling abroad.
-Nowadays, travel credit cards have eclipsed them in popularity.
+Nowadays, airline credit cards have eclipsed them in popularity.
 Not only are they safer than traveling with cash on your person, they can be used to make most purchases regardless of where you are in the world, sparing you the hassle of having to convert your cash to local currency.

-Additionally, did you know the best travel credit card can enable you to pay for airfare exclusively in frequent flier miles?
+Additionally, did you know the best airline credit card can enable you to pay for airfare exclusively in frequent flier miles?
 If you travel often for business or leisure, a travel credit card can make it possible for you to never pay airfare again.
-You can also take advantage of the other perks associated with travel credit cards, including discounted or free lodging at participating hotels and discounted or free rental cars.
+You can also take advantage of the other perks associated with airlines credit cards, including discounted or free lodging at participating hotels and discounted or free rental cars.

 Based on this description, you may think a travel credit card is the same as a credit card that offers cash back – and many of them do indeed offer cash back – but there are a few important differences to be aware of before you apply.

-The majority of travel credit cards operate according to a points-based system, awarding you one point (equivalent to one mile) for every dollar you spend.
+The majority of airline credit cards operate according to a points-based system, awarding you one point (equivalent to one mile) for every dollar you spend.
 Certain purchases can earn you bonus points, and additional extra points may be available if you are enrolled in a loyalty program.
 These points are redeemable for airline miles, but some credit card companies will offer alternative rewards including discounts on cruises, hotel rooms, car rentals, or airline seat upgrades.

 While most travel credit card rewards programs adhere to the one-point-per-dollar rule, some will give you the opportunity to collect additional points for certain purchases, such as a meal from a specific location, or gas purchased during your trip.